Skip to main content

 Sana is a registered architect in India and her research has been published in peer-reviewed venues and presented at various international conferences.
 She has been recognized for her research with awards such as the Michael Brill Research Grant in Urban Communication and Community Design, the Waddell Biggart Graduate Fellowship, and the ARCC King Student Medal for Excellence in Architectural and Environmental Design Research.

 Before joining NC State, she completed her Ph.D. in Architecture at Penn State University in 2025.
-At Penn State, she taught theory and studio courses, contributed to shaping the launch of Hyphen, the Department of Architecture’s academic journal, and held leadership roles during her doctoral studies in the Stuckeman School and across the university, where she contributed to student support, well-being, and engagement.
+At Penn State, she taught theory and studio courses, contributed to the launch of Hyphen, the Department of Architecture’s academic journal, and held leadership positions focused on student support, well-being, and engagement.
+She also holds a Master’s in Urban Regeneration and a Bachelor’s in Architecture.

 Education